Award Documents

 Great Seal of the Republic of Korea 대한민국 국새 (大韓民國 國璽)

 On Korean documents, the largest seal stamp is the Korean National Seal.
 The Great Seal of the Republic of Korea is also known as the National Seal.
-It is used on the full text of the promulgation of the Constitution, letters of appointment to government officials of grade 5 or higher, important diplomatic documents, and Decoration and Award documents, etc. The seal is controlled under a Presidential Decree entitled 국새규정, which translates as “National Seal Regulations” or “Great Seal Regulations”.
+It is used on the full text of the promulgation of the Constitution, letters of appointment to government officials of grade 5 or higher, important diplomatic documents, and decoration and award documents, etc. The seal is controlled under a presidential decree entitled 국새규정, which translates as “National Seal Regulations” or “Great Seal Regulations.”
 The national seal is managed by the Minister of Public Administration and Security 행정안전부장관.

 The 1st Great Seal